hagenbuch/php-db-backup/README.md

 ## Usage

 Call from a cronjob (like wget http://domain.tld/db-backup.php?secrettoken=xyz ) or included from / appended to another script

+## Security

+- Make sure the file's sourcecode can't be read by appending an "s" to the filename extension, like gb-backup.phps (feature of the webserver!)
+- Also the use of "exec" and shell commands in your webspace might be restricted.
+Don't be disappointed if it doesn't work.
+- Make sure you script on the webserver can not be executed or read by anyone else.
+I can't give you exact hints how to do it, depends very much on your webhoster.

 ## License